How to write a text - a plan may become necessary

 There are several text definitions, none is generally accepted.

-"A text is a communication tool that an author uses to communicates a fact to a reader.
+"A text is a communication tool that an author uses to communicate a message to a reader.
 The author tries to control the consciousness of the reader by means of linguistic formulations in such a way that the reader understands what the author means."
 (Schnotz, W.(2006).
 Textverständnis, in: Rost, D.H.
 (Hrsg.), Handwörterbuch Pädagogische Psychologie.(3.
 Aufl.), Weinheim: Psychologie Verlags Union, p.
 769-777)

 What is a good text?